jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Happily, we've already been evolving ourselves into the modern era.

 That's the reason we're so addicted to new technology.
 Checking news feeds, flying drones, taking endless photos, playing hours of computer games are acts of extras mastering the tools of player gods.
 Our ancestors did the same thing when they read many printed books, used scientific instruments, and owned muskets.
-At first, these were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down the nobility of the Medieval Age.
+At first, these were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down the Medieval Age's nobility.

 When regular people could read unknown history, see the Universe for themselves, work their own land, and revolt against royalty, the game was won.

 Our addicting toys are also new levers of power.
-They're so powerful, we can use these proverbial lightsabers to earn a happier life today!
+They're so powerful, we can use these proverbial lightsabers to earn a happier life.

-We will, once we stop chasing Left/Right phantoms, adopt Techvolution, and buy our own levers of power.
+Once we stop chasing Left/Right phantoms, we will adopt Techvolution and buy our own levers of power.
 Only then will we defeat antagonism and upgrade to the Internet Age.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/CY9-y5zZkxs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_If you had to choose between a person marching against climate change, ranting about high energy costs, or someone working to upgrading their windows, who would you rather pick to play your game of civilization?
-[Reader Mode.](https://youtu.be/CY9-y5zZkxs)_

 ## A New philosophy We'll Let Us Reach for the Stars